 Source: CKGSB Case Center and Center for Economic Research Source: CKGSB Case Center and Center for Economic Research We now turn to investment and recruitment.
 These indices have both been at the more confident end of the scale since the BCI began.
-In the past few months, they have trended downwards.
-This month both fell again.
+In the past few months, they have continued to trend downwards, and this month has been no exception.
 Since the Chinese economy is largely investment-driven, and investment has a strong link with job recruitment, they are important to follow.
 In other words, these two indicators look at plans for expansion in China's business world.
-The index for investment improved somewhat from 52.7 to 54.7 (Figure 10); the index for employment rose from 54.2 to 56.4 (Figure 11).
+The index for investment rose from 53.9 to 55.0 (Figure 10); the index for employment rose slightly from 54.7 to 56.3 (Figure 11).

 We conclude with an index recording our sample's relative strength in the marketplace.
 Figure 12 shows self-reported competitiveness compared with industry peers.
-This rose to 71.5 in August from 69.9 last month.
+This hovered at 69.0 in November.
 As our sample is mainly excellent private firms run by CKGSB alumni, their competitiveness is higher than average (50 points) in their respective cohorts.
 This suggests that Chinese industry is, on the whole, having a harder time than our BCI sample.
 Figure 12 Company Competitiveness